 So today I’ll show you how to set up and prep the soil for a raised garden bed.
 We got a raised bed kit, but you should be able to put together something pretty similar.
 It’s only 5’x3′ so really almost any of us can manage it, and find the room for it.
 There are tons of DIY kits online if that’s the path you want to go.

 The whole kit comes in a cardboard box (save the cardboard box it will be used later) and has everything you’ll need to build out the kit, except for wrenches which if you don’t have a set of wrenches you need to check that off the list immediately.
 You can find a basic set at any local hardware store or even Target.
 There is no base to this kit, it is only side walls and the instructions are pretty easy.
 Side note, your hands will get manly and you might need an old man beer to drink.
 I find a Miller High Life does the trick but I would recommend checking in with your grandpa or grumpy old neighbor if you need assistance in beer selection.
-Also, if you want to install artificial turf in your yard, make sure to search for artificial turf installers near me to avoid costly mistakes.

 Once you have the corners lined up, tighten them 75% of the way leaving some room for flexibility.
 Once you have all four corners connected you can go head and tighten the corners down.